hellomohitepam/git-mosh/02 Creating Snapshots/04- Staging Files.md

 	modified:   02 Creating Snapshots/04- Staging Files.md
 ```

-We have the same file in the **Staging Area** and also marked as modified, and not staged.
+We have the same file in the **Staging Area** and also marked as modified{not staged}.
+So now we have a one version of the file in the staging area and another version in the **Working Directory**.
 When we run the `git add` command Git took a snapshot of that file and added it to the **Staging Area**.
-So now we have a one version of the file in the staging area and another version in the **Working Directory**.

 We can run `git add` one more time to add our changes to the **Staging Area**.